baspete/stirling-pi/README.md

 Edit this section, keeping the following in mind:

 - **duty** - This is an array with min and max possible PWM duty cycles.
 Set the first number just high enough to keep the Stirling engine spinning at idle.
+If you set this too low the Stirling engine will stop spinning and you'll need to give it a push to get it going again.
 Set the high number at or below 1.0.
 In my case I found that anything above 0.8 spun the Stirling engine like a monkey on crack.
 - **pwmInterval** - This is the length of a single PWM interval in milliseconds.
 The heater/Stirling engine combination has a fair amount of thermal and physical inertia, so you can set this to a few seconds.
 2000ms is fine.
 - **heaterPin** - Set this to whatever you used for the FET signal.
 Note that this is the logical pin, not the physical pin.